 If you visit Nagano in the autumn, then seeing the Togakushi botanical garden is a must.
 The trails are lined with vibrant autumn leaf colours.
 There are 71 hectares of botanical garden, with wild grasses and flowers.
 Along the route you will see green tree frogs, fireflies, and lots of forest birds.

 Relaxing at Lake Kagami

 After the Togakushi botanical garden, I recommend that you also visit the Kagami ike pond, which is known for its reflective still water.
+The name "Kagami-ike" translates to "Mirror Pond" in English.
 The lake looks absolutely stunning in the autumn, when the vibrant koyo leaves transform the pond into a superb spectacle of colours.

-It may be an artificial reservoir, but there is nothing fake about the stunning mirror-like view from Lake Kagami.
+It may be an artificial reservoir, but there is nothing fake about this stunning, mirror-like view from Lake Kagami.
 One of the best activities in Nagano is to enjoy the reflection of the Togakushi mountain range from the lake, which is breathtakingly beautiful.
 The name 'Kagami' translates literally to 'mirror'.

 Go Hiking in Kamakochi

 Since mountains surround Nagano, there are endless hiking trails, from short walks to long, challenging routes for avid hikers.
 Nagano is often referred to as 'the roof of Japan' which makes the area a joy for hikers.
 There are some peaks which reach nearly 3000 m high but don't worry there are plenty of easier, accessible hikes too.